Black Friday 2019 PC gaming sales in Australia: Hardware, games & more

 Keyboard deals

-A decent discount on this Chroma powered mechanical gaming keyboard.
+A good price on this Chroma powered mechanical gaming keyboard.
 Features 16.8 million colours and is advertised to boast up to 80 million keystrokes, which is a lot of Fs to pay respects.
+We previously listed the Microsoft Store deal, but this Amazon one is much better.

 View Deal